aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ![flask7.png](assets/flask7_error%20in%20Internal500.png)

-- I also try this in my local ubuntu machine to debug first if the code have error, and json api was appeared in my web browser
+- I also try this in my local ubuntu machine to debug first if the code have error, and json api was appeared in my web browser which is the one we need to see in the gitpod workspace url

 ![flask_push_thru%20error_local2.png](assets/flask_push_thru%20error_local2.png)